Bitmessage/PyBitmessage/INSTALL.md

 [Bitmessage Wiki](https://bitmessage.org/wiki/Compiling_instructions).

-PyBitmessage can be run either straight from source or from an installed packaged.
+PyBitmessage can be run either straight from source or from an installed package.

 ##Dependencies
-Before running PyBitmessage, make sure you have all the needed dependencies installed on your system.
+Before running PyBitmessage, make sure you have all the necessary dependencies installed on your system.

 Here's a list of dependencies needed for PyBitmessage